-Credit Facility

-(Unit : Million

-Baht)

-2016 2015 Period Interest Rate (%) Repayment of Principal 16.00 16.00 May 2012 - Jan 2017 MLR per Monthly payable of principal each of the withdrawal within 57 annul installments.
-The 1^{st} - 56^{th} installments at Bath 0.27 million per installments and the final installment at Baht 0.12 million.
-The first installment of the principal must be made on November 2012.
+Credit F acility (Unit : N Million Bah nt) 2017 2016 Period Interest Rate (%) Repayment of Principal 16.00 16.00 May 2012 - Jan 2017 MLR per Monthly payable of principal each of the withdrawal within 57 annul installments.
+The 1st - 56th installments at Bath 0.27 million per

-Credit facility at Baht 16.00 million.
-The Group shall transfer the claimant right to receive the water treatment fee under the agreement to the Bank as collaterals for the first commercial bank.
+Credit facility at Baht 16.00 million, the Group shall transfer the claimant right to receive the water treatment fee under the agreement to the Bank as collaterals for the first commercial bank.
+At the present, the Group has already repaid such loan.